ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ## Conclusion

-take upgrade into account

-as everything in crypto, using pbkdf2 merely buys you time
+When using PBKDF2 it is important to select the right values for its parameters and take upgrading those values in the future into account.
+As everything in cryptography, PBKDF2 merely buys you time.

-the salt ensures that an attacker needs to spend the same amount of time for every single device she wants to know the passcode of.
-She has to focus on one device at a time and can't find multiple passcodes at once.
+The random salt ensures an attackers needs to spend the same amount of time for every single device she wants to find the passcode for, and will have to focus on one device at a time.

 number of iterations
 A delay would be good if the threat model is an attacker using the device to